Finding Support After Suicide: Traumatic Grief and Ideas to Help

 Keeping Their Light Alive: Ways to Honor After Suicide Loss

 Losing someone to suicide leaves a profound emptiness.
-Honoring their memory can be a powerful tool for healing.
+But honoring their memory can be a powerful tool for healing.

 Honoring your loved one can also help challenge the stigma surrounding suicide and inspire positive change in your community.